-Once you have all the necessary information, you can begin to break your career path into a map that will help you grow into your career goal and become truly happy with you’ve accomplished.
+Once you have all the necessary information, you can begin to break your career path into a map that will help you grow into your career goal and become truly happy with what you’ve accomplished.

-- Break your career into manageable 1 to 2-year blocks each with its own mini goal or milestone.
-These goals should be specific, measurable, attainable, realistic and timely.
+- Break your career into manageable 1 to 2-year blocks each with its own mini-goal or milestone.
+These goals should be specific, measurable, attainable, realistic, and timely.
 That means you have to be able to realistically achieve it within the timeframe you’ve laid out.
 This step relies heavily on using your strengths and weaknesses profile and your value system.
 You may want to employ the services of a mentor or career counselor to help you with this part.

 - For the current period, you need to plan what you need to do to reach the goal set for this period.
-This might include changing jobs, changing companies or learning the new skills needed to get you to the next step.
+This might include changing jobs, changing companies, or learning the new skills needed to get you to the next step.
 And beware: try not to think too small!
 Convince yourself that you’re ready for the next move!

 It is a good idea to review your plan at least quarterly.
 This way you don’t get too far off track.
 Your value system and overall goal are not likely to change but your annual milestones may, and certainly, changes can occur month to month.
 Keeping your career growth map at the forefront of your mind will help you keep it a priority and in the end, you’ll see, will make you a happy person.